dekapd99/Cardyo/README.md

 <!-- ABOUT THE FILE & FOLDER STRUCTURE -->
 ## Folder & File Structure
-Here is the file and folder structure for
+Here is the file and folder structure for Cardyo:

-:

     .
     ├── Assets                              # Contains Colors, Logo & Images